 Rates on auto loans, personal loans and some adjustable-rate mortgages also piggyback off the prime.

 And while fixed mortgage rates don't necessarily follow the lead of the federal funds rate and the prime, they can be influenced by those benchmarks indirectly.

-Timing is crucial when you’re deciding to borrow money.
+But timing is crucial when you’re deciding to borrow money.
 If you’re in the market for a mortgage, an auto loan or a personal loan, you may want to latch onto a lower rate while you can.